lhohan/lhohan.github.io/_drafts/scala-resources.md

 Sites:

 - http://scala-exercises.47deg.com/
-- http://exercism.io/ next time I learn another language from scratch I may use this site too
+- http://exercism.io/ next time I learn another language from scratch I may use this site too.
+I was surprised how much you can learn by reviewing and 'nit picking' other people's code.
+Also it keep you up to date with things you may not need daily, for example: enumerations are pretty basic but if you do not need to write them for months it's good to write them once in a while.

 ## Functional programming: